caprinux/caprinux.github.io/about.md

 `printing system information...`

-I started my journey in Jan 2021, it's been a few months now still waiting for my big **win** :p
+I'm still rather fresh to this whole Computing and Cybersec stuff, having merely started my journey in Jan 2021 whilst coping with upcoming National exams ~

-This blog mainly contains writeups from past CTFs that I find interesting or fresh, bringing you through my thought process and exploitation process as well as bringing you through new things that I learn.
+This blog is mainly where I keep and archive my CTF ventures, to share the journey alongside others and more importantly to leave behind something tangible for myself.

 <br>